rjsuzuki/billingz/README.md

 ### Version History
 `v1.0.0`

-### Architecture
+## Architecture

 [Click here to view full documentation](https://rjsuzuki.github.io/billingz-dokka/)

 Android Billing Lib --> Manager --> Agent

-### How to add module to your project
+## How to add module to your project

  1. Clone or download project
  2. Open Android Studio > open project you want to install the library into.

 Next, choose one of the available methods:

 3. File > New > New Module
 4. Import .JAR/.AAR Package > click Next

-Or
+or,

 3. File > New > Import Module
 4. Enter the location of the library module directory then click Finish

-continue
+continue.

 5. Make sure the library is listed at the top of your settings.gradle file, as shown here for a library named "my-library-module":